 This field experience familiarizes the student with instructional environments and strategies for addressing the needs of children with multiple disabilities and/or physical exceptionalities.
 Co-Requisite: EDU 652.
+Additional fee(s): Field Placement fee.

 EDU 586 - Field Placement: Life Skills (1)